Customizations

 • Email: Email address to communicate regarding this support ticket.
 A single email address is supported.

-• CC: Additional email address to communicate regardig this ticket.
+• CC: Additional email address to communicate regarding this ticket.
 A single email address is supported.

 • Subject: Brief description of the problem.

-• Attachments: Add screeshots of the problem to help with debugging and troubleshooting.
+• Attachments: Add screenshots of the problem to help with debugging and troubleshooting.

 • Description: Detail description of the problem.